vikramaH/links/AI and LLMs.md

 **Did you know** you could train your custom models on Hugging Face Spaces!!!?
 Yes, its possible and super-easy to do with AutoTrain SpaceRunner 💥 All you need is a Hugging Face account (which you probably have already) and a payment method attached to your account (in case you want to use GPUs, CPU training is free!).

+# Model Selection and Architecture Design
+AI model's architecture and algorithm are selected based on the specific task and dataset.
+The architecture design involves choosing the number and type of layers, activation functions, loss functions, and optimization algorithms.

+Best tools for this stage include popular machine learning frameworks like TensorFlow, PyTorch, Keras, or sci-kit-learn, which offer pre-built models and libraries for different tasks and architectures.

 ----

 Ollama's storage is typically located at